naifalshaye/mailchimp/README.md

 # Nova MailChimp Tool

 A Laravel Nova tool that integrate with MailChimp to:

+- Number of subscribers and unsubscribers in a list.
 - Add Subscriber to a list
 - Remove Subscriber from a list
 - Create Campaign (Send Email Message)